 |Notes: *) Information refers to the mechanical shutter, unless the camera only has an electronic one.|

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The D7500 has a touchscreen, while the 1Ds has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The 1Ds writes its imaging data to Compact Flash cards, while the D7500 uses SDXC cards.
-The 1Ds features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the D7500 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Nikon D7500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.